Nikitatsivinsky/mikrotik_telegram_notification/README.md

 If you, like me, had problems with turning off the electricity.
 You left home to work in a cafe, and then called your neighbor every half hour and asked stupid questions about electricity.
 There is a solution to the problem if you have a Mikrotik router and 15 minutes of free time.

+Tested on: MikroTik hAP Lite (RB941-2nD) with RouterOS: 6.49.8

-Instructions for creating notifications when the router is turned off by script and scheduler:
+Instructions for creating notifications when the router is turned off by the script and scheduler:

 ## 1) Create TG Bot.
 You need to find BotFather (bot).
 Than give him the command: